javier-stratio/dg-searcher-agent/README.md

 This project implements a process to take the metadata information discovered by the stratio data-governance tools to a Search-Environment hosted by the Stratio Search-Engine

-It connects directly to the PostGreSQL model used by the data-gobernance core and interacts with the Search-Engine by using a REST interface
+It connects directly to the PostGreSQL model used by the data-governance core and interacts with the Search-Engine by using a REST interface

 ## Project structure